rikenbit/ramdaq/docs/test_data.md

-# nf-core/ramdaq: Usage: Using test data
+# ramdaq: Usage: Using test data

 Below commands automatically download annotation data and test FASTQ data and run the pipeline.